Hansuuuuuuuuuu/CTF_Writeups/Cyber-Apocalypse-CTF-2023/ml_mysterious_learnings.md

 Loading the model gave this output:
 `SFRCe24wdF9zb`

-To know more about the model, I tried checking the summary, which contained:
+To know more about the model, I tried checking the summary using `model.summary()`

+which contained:

 ```
 Model: "19oNHJkX3RvX3V"